 Cooling | Water-to-air intercooler | Water-to-air intercooler |

-Torque curves are similar, but we can see that the B58 is much stronger at the top end of the RPM range, where the B48 starts losing steam.
-The B48 is indeed more impressive in the lower end of the rev range, as it produces close to 300 lb⋅ft from 1,600 rpm all the way to 4,500 rpm.
+Torque curves are similar, but the B58 is much stronger at the top end of the RPM range, where the B48 starts losing steam.
+The B48 is indeed more impressive in the lower end of the rev range, as it produces close to 300 lb-ft from 1,600 rpm all the way up to 4,500 rpm.

-Both engines delivery power with little turbolag; the B58 is stronger throughout the rev range
+Both engines deliver power with little turbo lag; the B58 is stronger throughout the rev range

-However, the B48 is a smaller engine, and turbo lag is slighly more noticeable.
-This is usually the case with 4-cylinder 2.0L engines as they rely on turbochargers a lot more than a comparably larger engine such as the 3.0L B58 which is rarely caught off-guard.
+However, the B48 is a smaller engine, and turbo lag is more noticeable.
+This is usually the case with 4-cylinder 2.0L engines as they rely on turbochargers more than a comparably larger engine such as the 3.0L 6-cylinder B58 which is rarely caught off-guard.

-It is important to note that the B58 is much smoother and will transmit less vibrations to the cabin than the B48.
+It is important to note that the B58 is a smoother engine and will transmit fewer vibrations to the cabin than the B48.
 An inline-6 is inherently balanced while inline-4 engines are not.

 The tuning community is also bigger for the B58, with a large number of aftermarket modifications and ECU tunes available.
 You’ll find lots of information if you decide to modify your car to extract the most power possible out of the B58.